 Machine Learning Interview Questions: Algorithms/Theory

-These algorithms questions will test your grasp of the theory behind machine learning.
+Machine learning interview questions about ML algorithms will test your grasp of the theory behind machine learning.

 Q1: What’s the trade-off between bias and variance?